Home Programmatic This Election Season, Buyers Can Curate Deals Based On Voter Values

 But how does it work?

 Givsly uses data signals from more than 500 nonprofits to create audiences around shared values, such as women’s empowerment or environmental sustainability.
-OpenX matches those signals against its identity graph, built from publisher and third-party data, to find lookalike audiences across its publisher clients.
-Those segments are packaged into deal IDs that can be activated in direct or programmatic buys.
+OpenX matches those signals against its identity graph to find Givlsy’s audiences across its publisher clients.
+Those audience segments are packaged into deal IDs that can be activated in direct or programmatic buys.

 Givsly’s data is one enrichment layer, said Amanda Forrester, SVP of marketing and communications at OpenX.
-Buyers can also use other third-party data to target specific geos and ZIP codes and zero in on particular voting districts.
-However, she noted that combining the values-based data with geolocation data would likely constrain supply.
+Buyers can also target specific geos and ZIP codes and zero in on particular voting districts.
+However, she noted that combining the values-based data with third-party audiences provided by other data vendors would likely constrain supply.

 Still, the addition of the Givsly data lets political campaigns reach voters whose values align with their candidate, even without access to party affiliation data.
 And they can apply that values-based data to find new potential voters even in ZIP codes where the campaign already has extensive data on party affiliation.
 Which helps activate new voters rather than reinforce existing bases.